SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 We are here to celebrate film and filmmaking and to bring filmmakers together from around the world to share their work with our film going public as well as each other.

 Whatever reflects your own sense of the world, of people, of the ties between people and conveys this personal sensibility to us will be valuable.
 At WIFF we show the work of filmmakers who are finding or at least listening for their own voice.
 There is no one way.
 We are looking for all genres of film: narratives, documentaries, features, shorts, comedies, animation, etc. Cash prizes are awarded for the best film in each category.
 We will have late night screenings featuring especially eccentric or scary pictures.
 Film workshops and filmmaker forums are also a part of WIFF.

 ABOUT THE FESTIVAL

-2014 will mark the fourth annual Weyauwega International Film Festival in Weyauwega, Wisconsin.
+2015 will mark the fifth annual Weyauwega International Film Festival in Weyauwega, Wisconsin.
 Weyauwega is located about 25 miles from Appleton, WI, and about 45 miles from Green Bay.
 We draw from all around Wisconsin.

 WIFF encourages filmmakers to attend the festival and will provide local housing for visiting filmmakers as well as local transportation if needed.
 We have filmmakers from around the world attending WIFF including such faraway places as Alaska and Japan!